 In February 2018, our Board of Directors reauthorized\$100 million under our share repurchase program, or the Repurchase Program.
 Such authorization does not have an expiration date and, at present, there is no intention to modify or otherwise rescind such authorization.
-Shares of our common stock may be purchased in the open market, including through block purchases, through privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Securities Exchange Act of 1934, as amended.
+Shares of our common stock may be purchased in the open market, including through block purchases, through privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rule 10b5-1 of the Exchange Act.
 The timing, manner, price and amount of any repurchases will be determined at our discretion and the program may be suspended, terminated or modified at any time for any reason.
 Among other factors, we intend to only consider repurchasing shares of our common stock when the purchase price is less than the last publicly reported book value per common share.
 In addition, we do not intend to repurchase any shares from directors, officers or other affiliates.
 The program does not obligate us to acquire any specific number of shares, and all repurchases will be made in accordance with Rule 10b-18, which sets certain restrictions on the method, timing, price and volume of stock repurchases.

 Pursuant to our Repurchase Program, during the first quarter of 2018, we repurchased approximately 883 thousand shares of our common stock at an average price of \$16.81 per share for a total of \$15 million.
-There were no other stock repurchases during the quarter endedMarch 31, 2019.
-Other than a de minimis amount issued under our Dividend Reinvestment Plan and as discussed below under "Restricted Stock Grants," we did not issue any common shares during the years endedMarch 31, 2019 and 2018.
+There were no stock repurchases during the six months endedJune 30, 2019.
+Other than a de minimis amount issued under our Dividend Reinvestment Plan and as discussed below under "Restricted Stock Grants," we did not issue any common shares during the six months endedJune 30, 2019.